Erin woke up. Generally, this was an ordeal. Today, however, it was fairly easy. Because the real ordeal would come later.

 She didn’t actually know.
 It wasn’t as if she’d ever paid that much attention to medieval history, at least the parts that were actually history.

 “They never mentioned innkeepers in the legend of King Arthur.
 Or did they?”

-There was no Google to help her so Erin abandoned that train of thought.
+There was no Google to help her, so Erin abandoned that train of thought.
 Really, she was distracting herself.
-The problem she was facing was simple.
+She knew what she had to do today.

 “To go to the city or not, that is the question.
 Actually, there’s no question.
 I need to go to the city.
 I need to go…shopping.”

 Still.
-Erin really, really didn’t like that idea.
+Erin really, really didn’t want to go.
 She liked people, she really did.
-But she had a negative reaction to A: leaving her safe inn, and B: travelling to a far off city probably full of giant lizards and insects that walked on two feet.
+But she had a negative reaction to leaving her safe inn and travelling to a far-off city probably full of giant lizards and insects that walked on two feet.

 “Guess I’ve gotta go to the stream.
 Who knew washing your hands was so much work?”